koklapperne/First-repository/README.md

 Important!
 Choose a meaningfull username.
 If you work on the same project from different computers.
-It might be a good idea to choose different usernames to able to see from where work was done. git command: git config --global user.email "koklapperne@gmail.com" Check it with:
+It might be a good idea to choose different usernames to able to see from where work was done. git command: git config --global user.email "Some email address" Check it with:
 Git command:
 git config user.name, displays the username